DeepSegment/FCN-GoogLeNet/README.md

 - VGG16 net outperforms GoogLeNet when dealt with semantic segmentation tasks;
 - A performance drop is expected when FCN is fed with a dataset containing large number of object classes;
 - Objects which have more examples in the training set, e.g. vehicles, humans, are easier to be correctly identified.

+## Future work

+- Rewrite code so that some manual operations (like copying pretrained model, changing file path) can be largely avoided;
+- Play around with parameters of the FCN trained on PASCAL VOC and try to find a better initialization (grid search or something);
+- Train FCNs on other segmentation dataset such as *MS COCO*.

 ## Related materials
 ### Here is the presentation given by the authors of the original paper.